hossam-create/Mnbara-Platform/docs/ux/SELLER_SIDE_RULES.md

 Your listing needs changes before it can go live.

 What we found:
-• Description mentions "guaranteed delivery" - we can't guarantee delivery times
-• Price seems unusually low for this item - please confirm it's correct
+â€¢ Description mentions "guaranteed delivery" - we can't guarantee delivery times â€¢ Price seems unusually low for this item - please confirm it's correct

 Please update your listing and resubmit.
 [Edit Listing]